Guy R Orangio MD, FACS, FASCRS

-SECTION OF COLON AND RECTAL SURGERY
+DIVISION OF COLON AND RECTAL SURGERY

-The LSU Section of CRS is and integral part of the Multidisciplinary Oncology Clinic at UMCNO for patients with Colon, Rectal and Anal Cancers.
-This is a multidisciplinary team, including specialized physicians in Medical Oncology, Radiation Oncology, Pathology, Diagnostic and Interventional Radiology in the management of people with colon, rectal and anal cancers.
-This team has a special Colon, Rectal and Anal Cancer Patient Navigator that assures these people that they will receive timely diagnostic testing and treatment with a “one on one” personal liaison.
-The LSU Section of CRS has an extensive experience in sphincter sparing surgical approaches to Rectal Cancers, that when indicated, will spare people from a life with a permanent ostomy.
-However if an ostomy is required either on a temporary or permanent basis there is a specialized nurse to educate these people on how to manage and live with their ostomy.
+The LSU Section of CRS is an integral part of the Multidisciplinary Oncology Clinic at UMCNO for patients with Colon, Rectal and Anal Cancers.
+This is a multidisciplinary team, including specialized physicians in Medical Oncology, Radiation Oncology, Pathology, Diagnostic and Interventional Radiology for quality management of people with colon, rectal and anal cancers.
+LSU Section of CRS has Patient Navigator that assures our patients will receive timely clinic appoints, diagnostic laboratory, radiologic testing and follow up post discharge.